Important Account Opening Information

 We process items mechanically by relying solely on the information encoded in magnetic ink along the bottom of the items.
-This means that we do not individually examine all of your items to determine if the item is properly completed, signed and indorsed or to determine if it contains any information other than what is encoded in magnetic ink.
+This means that we do not individually examine all of your items to determine if the item is properly completed, signed and endorsed or to determine if it contains any information other than what is encoded in magnetic ink.
 You agree that we have exercised ordinary care if our automated processing is consistent with general banking practice, even though we do not inspect each item.
-Because we do not inspect each item, if you write a check to multiple payees, we can properly pay the check regardless of the number of indorsements unless you notify us in writing that the check requires multiple indorsements.
+Because we do not inspect each item, if you write a check to multiple payees, we can properly pay the check regardless of the number of endorsements unless you notify us in writing that the check requires multiple endorsements.
 We must receive the notice in time for us to have a reasonable opportunity to act on it, and you must tell us the precise date of the check, amount, check number, and payee.
 We are not responsible for any unauthorized signature or alteration that would not be identified by a reasonable inspection of the item.
 Using an automated process helps us keep costs down for you and all account holders.

 We may charge a fee for anyone that does not have an account with us who is cashing a check, draft or other instrument written on your account.
 We may also require reasonable identification to cash such a check, draft or other instrument.
 We can decide what identification is reasonable under the circumstances and such identification may be documentary or physical and may include collecting a thumbprint or fingerprint.

 As you look at the front of a check, the “trailing edge” is the left edge.
-When you flip the check over, be sure to keep all indorsement information within 11/2” of that edge.
+When you flip the check over, be sure to keep all endorsement information within 11/2” of that edge.